amitxv/AutoGpuAffinity/README.md

 - Download and extract the latest release from the [releases tab](https://github.com/amitxv/AutoGpuAffinity/releases).

 - Run ``AutoGpuAffinity.exe`` through the command-line and press enter when ready.
+If you double-click instead of running in the CLI, then the program will close after benchmarking and you will not be able to see the table of results.

 - After the tool has benchmarked each core, a table will be displayed with the results.